OakandSparrowSystemsEnterprises/Gatekeeper/README.md

+Since Conception and in Continuous use.
+Copyright and IP protected Oak and Sparrow Systems Enterprise LLC

 # Gatekeeper

 A lightweight authority contract for AI-assisted code changes.
 Defines context, invariants, and approval boundaries so agents don't guess.